Frank Pearson

-Frank Pearson (1837–22 December 1899) was an Australian bushranger, operating under the pseudonym Captain Starlight.
+Frank Pearson (c.
+1837–22 December 1899) was an Australian bushranger, operating under the pseudonym Captain Starlight.

 Pearson claimed he was the inspiration for a fictional figure of the same pseudonym: the character Captain Starlight in Rolf Boldrewood's novel, of 1882–1883, Robbery Under Arms.
 Boldrewood, who presumably had some insight into the matter, denied the claim and stated that the character was a composite of several bushrangers of the era, including Henry Readford, and primarily Thomas Smith, alias Captain Midnight.
 The cattle thief Readford did not use a pseudonym himself and had no connection with Captain Starlight until the author indicated a possible influence.

 Early life

 Pearson's early life is a mystery as he gave a range of different versions of his background.
 In his earlier prison records he claimed he was born in London and that he had arrived in Australia in 1866.
 Later he claimed to be from America; he also told friends that he was born in Mexico of a Spanish mother and Irish father.
 He used so many aliases that his origins are obscure; however, he may have been connected to a family with the surname Arnold.